HeneDev/CryptoApp/README.md

 # CryptoApp

 A wep app i made for practice using ReactJS and Redux + Redux Toolkit.
-Coin information provided by Coinranking and Cryptonews by Bing News Search
+Coin information provided by Coinranking and Cryptonews by Bing News Search.
+UI is made by using Ant Design UI Library.

 ## Screenshots